Ge (unit): China

 The ge is a traditional Chinese unit of volume equal to 10 shao or 1/10 sheng.
 Its exact value has varied over time with the size of the sheng.

 In 1915, the Beiyang Government set the ge as equivalent to 103.54688 mL.
 The Nationalist Government's 1929 Weights and Measures Act, effective 1 January 1930, set it equal to the deciliter (3.381 fl oz or 0.182 dry pt).
 The People's Republic of China confirmed that value in 1959, although it made the official Chinese name of the deciliter the fēnshēng (分升) and exempted TCM pharmacists from punishment for noncompliance with the new measure when traditional amounts were required for preparing medicine.

 Korea

-The hob (South Korea) or hop (North Korea) is a traditional Korean unit based on the ge which is equal to 1/10 doe (SK) or toe (NK).
+The hop is a traditional Korean unit based on the ge which is equal to 1/10 doe (SK) or toe (NK).
 Its exact value has varied over time with the size of the doe.

 During its occupation, Korea's native measures were standardized to their Japanese equivalents.
-The present-day hob is 2401/13310 litres (6.1 fl oz or 0.328 dry pt), the same as the Japanese gō.
+The present-day hop is 2401/13310 litres (6.1 fl oz or 0.328 dry pt), the same as the Japanese gō.
 Its use for commercial purposes has been criminalized in South Korea, although it continues to be used in the North.